IBM/gdsc-sdk/bash/docs/DataMovementsApi.md

 Get summary of actual flows

-Get a summary of all the actual flows discovered by Guardium Insights SaaS DSPM, that is, details about source and destination, and other information.
+Get a summary of all the actual flows discovered by Guardium DSPM, that is, details about source and destination, and other information.

 ### Example